The Three Regimes of Offline-to-Online Reinforcement Learning: A Decomposition of Performance Based on Stability–Plasticity Principle

-This section introduces a formal framework for reasoning about fine-tuning in offline-to-online RL.
-Our goal is to characterize when and how online training leads to improvements over the offline initialization—without degrading what was already learned.
+This section introduces an analytical framework for reasoning about fine-tuning in offline-to-online RL.
+Our goal is to characterize when and how online training leads to improvements over the offline initialization or degradations of what was already learned.
 We define two complementary properties of online fine-tuning: \emph{stability}, the ability to preserve previously acquired performance, and \emph{plasticity}, the capacity to improve further.
-These are grounded in the notion of a \emph{knowledge level}, understood as the expected return encoded either in the dataset or in the pretrained policy.
-We show that final performance admits a decomposition into three terms—prior knowledge, stability, and plasticity.
-We leverage this perspective provides both theoretical insight and practical guidance.
+These are grounded in the notion of a \emph{performance level}, understood as the expected return encoded either in the dataset or in the pretrained policy.
+We show that performance admits a decomposition into three terms --- offline prior, stability, and plasticity.
+This perspective provides both diagnostic insight and practical guidance. \looseness=-1